AABK6/citizen-budget-lab/docs/FRONTEND_PLAN.md

 - Place documents in `graphql/queries/` and `graphql/mutations/`; generate TS hooks via `graphql/codegen.yml`.
 - Adopt generated hooks in the UI after API stabilizes; keep `graphqlFetch` for initial wiring.

+API behavior with dbt semantic layer

+- When the dbt semantic layer (DuckDB/Postgres) is present, the API prefers dbt views for ADMIN allocation and Procurement.
+If not present, it falls back to warmed CSV caches/samples.
+COFOG S13 still uses warmed Eurostat shares scaled by the warmed baseline.

 Components (selected)

 - Explore: `Sunburst`, `Treemap`, `LensToggle`, `YearSlider`, `BasisToggle`, `OutcomePanel`, `ExportButton`.